LSM-based Storage Techniques: A Survey: LSM-tree Basics

 Finally, let us examine the space amplification of an LSM-tree, which is defined as the overall number of entries divided by the number of unique entries\footnote{The original analysis presented in~\cite{dostoevsky2018,monkey2017} defines the space amplification to be the overall number of obsolete entries divided by the number of unique entries.
 We slightly modified the definition to ensure that the space amplification is no less than 1.}.
-It can be computed as $\frac{N}{unq}$, where $N$ is total the number of entries in the LSM-tree and $unq$ is the number of unique entries.
 For leveling, the worst case occurs when all of the data at the first $L-1$ levels, which contain approximately $\frac{1}{T}$ of the total data, are updates to the entries at the largest level.
-Thus, the worst case space amplification for leveling is $O(\frac{T}{T-1})$.
+Thus, the worst case space amplification for leveling is $O(\frac{T+1}{T})$.
 For tiering, the worst case happens when all of the components at the largest level contain exactly the same set of keys.
 As a result, the worst case space amplification for tiering will be $O(T)$.
 In practice, the space amplification is an important factor to consider when deploying storage systems~\cite{rocksdb-space2017}, as it directly impacts the storage cost for a given workload.